tomphp/PhpBook/03-methodologies-techniques-and-tools.md

 valid values for the state.
 Encapsulation is making that state private so that it can only be changed via the public interface methods.

-The point I want to make here is your should design your public methods so that there is not way that the object can be put into an invalid state.
+The point I want to make here is you should design your public methods so that there is not way that the object can be put into an invalid state.

-Lets look at a couple of examples:
+Let's look at a couple of examples:

 An object to represent an email address should not contain strings which could not be valid email addresses.
 In this case it would make sense to throw an